Lesson 14 - System Properties¶

 For more information, see properties in the DSL Reference and Run with System Properties in the CLI documentation.

-Retrieve Values
+Retrieve Values¶

-Now we’ll use the system properties to place values in our inputs and step arguments.
-We retrieve system property values using the get_sp() function.
-We’ll do this in two places.
+Now we’ll use the system properties to place values in our inputs and step

 Note

-The get_sp() function can also be used to retrieve system property values in publish, output and result expressions.
+function can also be used to retrieve system property

 inputs: